gregdetre/healthyselfjournal/docs/reference/DESKTOP_APP_PYWEBVIEW.md

 - Only Opus WEBM/OGG uploads are accepted in the web interface; alternate formats are rejected.
 - If `static/js/app.js` is missing, the UI loads with limited functionality.
 - Long uploads or heavyweight STT/LLM may stall if not moved to worker processes.
+- The Setup wizard is only shown when running the desktop shell and no desktop settings file exists; it’s not shown in plain web runs.

 ## Troubleshooting